c3di/ImgDataConvertCodeGen/README.rst

 Development
 -----------

-For detailed instructions on developing, building, and publishing this package, please refer to the `ReadMe_Dev.rst` file located in the root directory.
+For detailed instructions on developing, building, and publishing this package, please refer to the `README_DEV <./README_Dev.rst>`_.